bionanoimaging/NanoImagingPack/doc/tutorial_1.md

 </p>

-You can see that some of the smaller detailes are lost since they did not pass through the aperture.
+You can see that some of the smaller detailes are lost since they are blocked by the cirucular aperture you just created.